iegorman/netspeed/README.md

 The javascript server runs in node.js 12.x and may run in earlier versions.

-The web page client uses [Bootstrap](https://getbootstrap.com/) and requires a browser that supports HTML5 and javascript ES 6.
+The web page client requires a browser that supports HTML5 and javascript ES 6.
 This client runs in current versions of Google Chrome, Firefox, and Microsoft Edge.
-It may also run in other browsers.
+It may also run in other browsers, or older versions.

 The command line client runs in Python 3.7.